blakbox23/Moviely/README.md

 # Moviely App

-This is a React/TypeScript project that supports User and Admin roles.
+This is a React/TypeScript project that supports User and Admin roles using JSON server for the backend.

 | Admins can                                         | Users can                             |
   ---------------                                    | --------------
 | Filter movies,                                     | Filter movies                         |